iTwin/itwinjs-core/docs/bis/intro/modeling-with-bis.md

 # Modeling with BIS

 This section describes how BIS models the world, and why.
 First, we introduce the way that BIS perceives the real world.
-Next, we describe the fundamental building blocks for modeling with BIS.
-Finally, we describe how those blocks are used to construct a cohesive "Digital Twin"---which is significantly different from how one would define the data model of an application-specific "silo" database.
+Next, we describe the fundamental building blocks for modeling with BIS and how those blocks are used to construct a cohesive "Digital Twin"—which is significantly different from how one would define the data model of an application-specific "silo" database.

 This section uses terms without fully defining them.
 See more-detailed definitions in the [BIS Glossary](TODO-Need-Glossary-Link) and [BIS Reference Docs](TODO-Need-Glossary-Link).